IgniteUI/igniteui-docfx/en/components/select.md

     }
 }
 ```
+You can see that we create a [*PositionSettings*](https://www.infragistics.com/products/ignite-ui-angular/docs/typescript/interfaces/positionsettings.html) object that is directly passed to our [*ConnectedPositioningStrategy*](https://www.infragistics.com/products/ignite-ui-angular/docs/typescript/classes/connectedpositioningstrategy.html), it is not required to do it, but since we want to define a custom positioning, we use them to override the strategy's default settings.

 - You can set all settings inside of the [*ngOnInit*](https://angular.io/api/core/OnInit) hook and this will automatically affect your template upon the component's generation.

-*Note that you can also pass in a customized [OverlaySettings](https://www.infragistics.com/products/ignite-ui-angular/docs/typescript/interfaces/overlaysettings.html) object to the `igx-select`'s **open** function*.
+*Note that you can also pass in a customized [OverlaySettings](https://www.infragistics.com/products/ignite-ui-angular/docs/typescript/interfaces/overlaysettings.html) object to the `igx-select`'s open function*.

 With your tempalte looking like this:
 ```html